Groestlcoin/zap-desktop/docs/RELEASING.md

 As part of the build process Electron Builder will automaitcally sign the release assets with our code signing certificates.
 This enables Mac and Windows users to install the software without any warnings from their operating system.

-In addition, we generate a file that contains a checksum of each release asset and then sign this file with the Zap Solutions GPG key.
+In addition, we generate a file that contains a checksum of each release asset and then sign this file with the ZAP GRS Solutions GPG key.

 The following command can be used to sign a release: